MidiALF 2.x manual

 |Skip| – how many steps to skip after the interval,

-|Song| – enables Song Mode in which MidiALF automatically plays sequences in the previously define order, specified number of times and with selected transposition, see Song Mode.
+|Song| – enables Song Mode in which MidiALF automatically plays sequences in the preconfigured order, specified number of times and with selected transposition, see Song Mode.

 Configuration page 3